harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/environments/service-overrides.md

 ![](./static/services-and-environments-overview-17.png)

-When you have a values yaml file at two or more of the environment **Service Overrides**, **Environment Configuration**, and the service itself, Harness merges the files into a single values YAML for deployment.
+When you have a values YAML file at two or more of the environment **Service Overrides**, **Environment Configuration**, and the service itself, Harness merges the files into a single values YAML for deployment.
 This merging is performed at pipeline execution runtime.

 Overriding occurs when the higher priority setting has the same `name:value` pair as a lower priority setting.